LLNL/llnl.github.io/about/faq.md

 Migrating the repo outside of the LLNL organization requires an organization admin.
 Contact [github-admin@llnl.gov](mailto:github-admin@llnl.gov) to coordinate the move.

-One the repository has moved to the new organization:
+Once the repository has moved to the new organization:

 1. Submit a pull request [updating the `input_lists.json` file](https://github.com/LLNL/llnl.github.io/blob/master/_explore/input_lists.json) to add the new organization/repo’s name.
 This allows for the software catalog to continue including the project even after it moves.